On the Beta Transformation: Finite Orbits

 The silver number (plastic number) $r_{8}$ is given by

 The Narayana's cows number $r_{2}$ is given by

 The root $r_{6}$ is related to the silver number $r_{8}$ as $r_{8}=r_{6}\left(r_{6}-1\right)$ and is given by

 Do the other roots have comparable expressions?
 To obtain them, is it sufficient to articulate the theory of ``complex multiplication'' on elliptic curves?
+Are these just disguised solutions to Lamé's ellipsoidal harmonic differential equation?
 The appearance of only the cube and square roots is certainly suggestive of an underlying process of points on elliptic curves.